keshavj13/hackathon/README.md

 >   - Dr. B is booked.
 > - **Result**: **No more bookings** can be made for the **1:00 PM - 1:30 PM** slot because all three doctors are already booked.

-## Objectives

-Participants are tasked with building a system that:

-1. **Maximizes Resource Utilization**: Ensure that the clinic's resources (doctors) are used as effectively as possible by filling up available slots while avoiding overbooking.
-2. **Dynamic Slot Management**: The system should dynamically manage slot availability based on existing bookings.
-3. **Prevent Overbooking**: The system should ensure that no slot is shown as available if the clinic's capacity has been reached for that slot.

 ## Requirements